|

 late for their author, or, what amounts to the same thing, their being put into work, their realization always begin too soon.22

-How do we now look at the condition of Philippine society in the light of postmodernism?
+ANALYZING PHILIPPINE POLITICS The Condition of Philippine Society How do we now look at the condition of Philippine society in the light of postmodernism?
+At the outset, let us say that the Philippine society in general and Philippines politics

 in particular are no exception to some degree to the postmodern character of our times.
 We have also experienced during the